02Kenzo/objectionwiki/Patching-iOS-Applications.md

 ```

 ## next steps
 Once you have a patched IPA, its time to move on to running your patched IPA!
+See the following article for more information: [Running Patched iOS Applications](Running-Patched-iOS-Applications).